F-Node-Karlsruhe/ghost-iota-pay/README.md

 ```

 ## Admin panel setup
-You can set `ADMIN_PANEL=true` in your `.env` file to enable the admin panel on the `admin` path.
+You can set `ADMIN_PANEL=true` in your `.env` file to enable the admin panel on the `/admin` path.
-The admin panel is secured using basic authentication which credential are specified in the `.env` file as well.
+The admin panel is secured using basic authentication which credentials are specified in the `.env` file as well.